-A student may be held responsible for replacing damaged adult care home, college or resident equipment.
-Any mismanaged resident medications or supplies may also become the responsibility of the student.
+A student may be held responsible for replacing damaged adult care home, college, or client equipment.
+Any client medications or supplies may also become the responsibility of the student if mismanaged at the clinical site.
+If the clinical site bills the college for anything the student has damaged or destroyed, the college will bill the student to recuperate the funds.